 Gold is not the only mineral mined in the area.
 In 1953 an iron ore deposit was found at Bruce Lake.
-The Griffith Mine site produced high grade ore for twenty years.
-The southern boundary of the district has world famous granite deposits.
-Also know as Vermillion Pink, 20-30 ton blocks are shipped to carvers and fine stone masons all over the world.
-Growth of the forest industry in the district coincided with development in the gold rush period.
-The forest industry today represents both logging and manufacturing of pulp and paper, and value added forestry products such as oriented strand board (OSB).
-Mechanization of the industry including the use of satellite imaging, is making companies more efficient while simultaneously working to protect sensitive ecological sites.
+The Griffith Mine site produced high-grade ore for twenty years.
+The southern boundary of the district has world-famous granite deposits.
+Also know as Vermillion Pink, 20-30 ton blocks are shipped to carvers and fine stonemasons all over the world.
+The growth of the forest industry in the district coincided with development in the gold rush period.
+The forest industry today represents both logging and manufacturing of pulp and paper, and value-added forestry products such as oriented strand board (OSB).
+Mechanization of the industry including the use of satellite imaging is making companies more efficient while simultaneously working to protect sensitive ecological sites.

 Gold continues to be the major industry in the Red Lake District.
-Nature based tourism is the second most important industry in the area.
+Nature-based tourism is the second most important industry in the area.
 Tourism began prior to the Second World War, when a party of ardent fishermen or hunters, usually from the United States, would arrive at Hudson.
-After hiring a local guide the expedition would be off onto the frontier to hunt for game, including, trophy bears, moose, caribou, along with beaver and to fish for record sized walleye, northern pike and trout.
-Today there are over 50 tourist based businesses in the area some specializing in European tourists, others American and Canadian guests.
-Not all tourists are record seeking hunters or anglers, the area is a fabulous Eco-Tourism destination with the Hudson Bay outpost sites, the possibility of bear and moose sightings, along with canoe trips in Woodland Caribou Provincial Park, and views of the northern lights.
+After hiring a local guide the expedition would be off onto the frontier to hunt for game, including, trophy bears, moose, caribou, along with beaver, and to fish for record-sized walleye, northern pike, and trout.
+Today there are over 50 tourist-based businesses in the area some specializing in European tourists, others American and Canadian guests.
+Not all tourists are record-seeking hunters or anglers, the area is a fabulous Eco-Tourism destination with the Hudson Bay outpost sites, the possibility of bear and moose sightings, opportunities for canoe trips in Woodland Caribou Provincial Park, and views of the northern lights.
 With proper management and care, tourism is the industry with the most sustainable growth potential.
 One of the community's summer festival tourist events is Norseman Days which is a community celebration that recognizes the importance of aviation in accessing the Canadian North.